nomisRev/CustomLoadView/README.md

 * This is something I prefer to do at the end.
 I work with properties in code like you can see above.
 When the custom view is finished I have a better idea of what properties I find essential to be configurable.
 I prefer this approach over going back and forth to add custom attributes.

-* First we'll define our xml attirbutes in a `attrs.xml` file which should be placed in the res directory.
+* First we'll define our xml attributes in a `attrs.xml` file which should be placed in the res directory.

 ```
 <?xml version="1.0" encoding="utf-8"?>